 Vans: 14,000 won (peak season: 17,000 won)

 * Peak season: April-May, July-August & October-November

-- From Sokcho Intercity / Express Bus Terminal, take Bus 7 or 7-1.
+From Sokcho Express / Intercity Bus Terminal, take bus no. 7 or 7-1.

 Get off at Sogongwon bus stop (travel time: 45min).